Jokic's triple-double leads Nuggets past Rockets 124-111 - WHIZ News

 DENVER (AP) — Nikola Jokic had 19 points, 18 assists and 12 rebounds for the 42nd triple-double of his career, and the Denver Nuggets beat the short-handed Houston Rockets 124-111 on Monday night for their first win of the season.

 Jamal Murray added 21 points before leaving with 4:05 remaining in the third quarter after a collision in traffic sent him sprawling to the floor.
-He held his hand to his head as he laid on the floor for a couple of minutes but got up and walked under his own power to the locker room for further examination.
+He held his hand to his head for a couple of minutes but got up and walked under his own power to the locker room for further examination.
 He was back on the bench midway through the fourth but did not re-enter the game.

 James Harden had 34 points to lead undermanned Houston.
 Christian Wood added 23.